MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 To support nesting of Dialogs (where a dialog has child dialog) there is an additional type of continuation; this is called resumption.
 The DialogContext will call the ResumeDialog method on a parent Dialog when a child Dialog completes.

 Prompts and Waterfalls are both concrete examples of Dialogs provided by the SDK.
 Many scenarios are built by composing these abstractions, but under the covers, the logic executed is always the same begin, i.e., the continue and resume pattern described here.
-Implementing a Dialog class from scratch is a relatively advanced topic, but an example is included in the [samples](https://github.com/Microsoft/BotBuilder-samples).

 The **Dialog** library in the Bot Builder SDK includes built-in features such as _prompts_, _waterfall dialogs_, and _component dialogs_ to help you manage your bot's conversation.
 You can use prompts to ask users for different types of information, a waterfall to combine multiple steps in a sequence, and component dialogs to package your dialog logic into separate classes that can then be integrated into other bots.
 ## Waterfall Dialogs and Prompts